bjt-user/Linux/kdenlive.md

 then leftclick the clip and you can adjust the `gain` (set it to -30 to have a big effect)

+or (simpler):\
+effects->volume and dynamics->gain (drag it onto the audio clip)\
+Then simply use a 10% gain on that clip and it will be very quiet.

 ***
 #### transitions